this is not about space aliens, illegal immigrants, or terrorists.

 fall.
 Tumbleweed-burning day is sometimes celebrated as a holiday.

 might be walking along a creek some fine afternoon and see what appears

 to be a huge barn rat.
 It looks like a rat, it has a bare tail like

-a rat, but it’s about the size of a Cocker Spaniel and it has webbed feet.
+a rat, but it’s about the size of a Cocker Spaniel and it has webbed

-seeing is a South American nutria.
+What you’re seeing is a South American nutria.
 It’s a rodent, like

 a rat, but it also eats fish.
 It was originally imported as a fur-bearer

 of the felt trade.
 Nutria fur can be used for felt, but only if the

-nutria has a lush, well-furred coat, which most don’t
+nutria has a lush, well-furred coat, which most don’t get in Central

-them to grow the coats needed for felt.
+to grow the coats needed for felt.